dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/localdev/index.md

 ![](img//create_repo.png){: .fancy .small }

-*Note: Do not select "Initialize this repository with a README".*
+*Note: Do not select "Initialize this repository with a README", we'll create one manually later.*

 Grab the URL for the repository (either SSH or HTTP depending on how you have git setup.
 If SSH gives you trouble just try HTTP.)